TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.server.rst

       If not specified, the directory to serve is the current working directory.

-   The :class:`SimpleHTTPRequestHandler` class defines the following methods:
+   The :class:`SimpleHTTPRequestHandler` kundi defines the following methods:

    .. method:: do_HEAD()